lakshya0010/genai-portfolio/week2/README.md

 - Tuned retrieval quality using different top-k values
 - Added metadata to chunks for citation support
 - Implemented simple source attribution to reduce hallucinations

+## Day 13 Notes

+- Built a Streamlit-based RAG application
+- Allowed users to upload documents and ask questions
+- Displayed grounded answers with source attribution
+- A little less stable, need to work on that